shelld3v/Werkzeug-Shell/README.md

-# Werkzeug-Shell
+## Werkzeug-Shell
-Exploitation for CVE-126453 to get reverse shell from "Debug Shell"
+Exploitation for CVE-126453 to get reverse shell from the Werkzeug Debug vulnerability.
+`Usage: Usage: python shell.py <HOST> <PORT>`